Living Ash Project

 Since its arrival in 2012, Chalara ash dieback has been spreading across Britain and is a serious threat to our native ash trees and the nature of our woodlands.
 With over 120 million ash trees in Britain, it will also dramatically alter the appearance of our landscape.
 Many wildlife species only live on ash trees, so if we lose the ash, these species too may also vanish.

-Since 2013, following the arrival of Chalara ash dieback into the UK, Paradise Wood has been used as part of a Defra funded Living Ash Programme.
-Led by the Earth Trust, in partnership with with Forest Research, the Future Trees Trust and the Sylva Foundation, the project aimed to find trees with tolerance to Chalara ash dieback.
+Led by the Earth Trust, in partnership with Forest Research, Future Trees Trust and Sylva Foundation, the project aimed to find trees with tolerance to Chalara ash dieback.
 Earth Trust was well placed with its diverse collection of ash to help respond to this new threat.

 Paradise Wood: our nationally important research woodland